baonq-me/bgn/README.md

 * ~ 17 seconds on Xeon E5-2683 v3 (single core run at 3 GHz max)
 * ~ 25 seconds on Xeon E5-2683 v3 (single core run at 3 GHz max) (vCPU model is kvm64)
 * ~ 17 seconds on Xeon E5-2683 v3 (single core run at 3.06 GHz max) (vCPU model is host-passthrough)

+### Encryption

+Each byte in plaintext take ~0.33 second to encrypt (measure on i7-6820HQ, single thread).

+### Decryption

+Each byte in ciphertext take ~0.48 second to decrypt (measure on i7-6820HQ, single thread).

+### Size

+Each byte in plaintext cost ~5030 bytes in cipher text.

 ## Sample output